brotatotes/bht-automation/bht gen 3/Philippians/Chapter 1/Philippians 1 26 bht.md

 ### Archibald T. Robertson:
 1. "In Christ Jesus" as the basis for the glorying, "in me" as the instance in point.
-2. Through my presence, the word so often used of the second coming of Christ.
+2. Through my presence.
+The word so often used of the second coming of Christ.
-3. [The word is used] here in its ordinary sense.
+3. "Through my presence" - here in its ordinary sense.

 ### John Gill:
-1. "That your rejoicing may be more abundant... upon his deliverance, they had so earnestly prayed and so much longed for..."
-2. "[Their joy] had Christ for its object, whose person, righteousness, and salvation were held forth by [the apostle] to their view and comfort..."
+1. "That your rejoicing may be more abundant... their joy did not centre in the apostle, but had Christ for its object, whose person, righteousness, and salvation were held forth by him to their view and comfort."
+2. "Their joy did not centre in the apostle, but had Christ for its object."
-3. "Though they would still more and more rejoice should he return to them once more... still it would he in Christ, and because of the fulness of the blessing of the Gospel of Christ, in which he should come to them."
+3. "By my coming to you again; yet still it would he in Christ, and because of the fulness of the blessing of the Gospel of Christ, in which he should come to them."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:38:31
+- Timestamp: 12-19-2023 13:51:20
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 88
+- BHT Word Count: 74
-- BHT Commentary Usage: 55.17%
+- BHT Commentary Usage: 50.0%
-- BHT Quality Score: 2.3266157525455187
+- BHT Quality Score: 2.5319969435063636
 - Generate Attempts: 2 / 5
-- ChatGPT injected words (58):
+- ChatGPT injected words (50):
-	['abound', 'among', 'and', 'as', 'assures', 'been', 'bestowed', 'boasting', 'case', 'cause', 'christ', 'christian', 'done', 'even', 'for', 'glorying', 'gospel', 'grace', 'greatly', 'has', 'he', 'his', 'if', 'in', 'increases', 'is', 'it', 'jesus', 'joy', 'lord', 'material', 'matter', 'may', 'more', 'of', 'our', 'paul', 'possess', 'presence', 'rejoice', 'rejoicing', 'return', 'that', 'the', 'this', 'though', 'through', 'to', 'ultimately', 'upon', 'us', 'we', 'were', 'what', 'which', 'who', 'worker', 'would']
+	['abound', 'abundant', 'again', 'and', 'apostle', 'are', 'be', 'boasting', 'but', 'by', 'centered', 'christ', 'comfort', 'coming', 'edification', 'evolves', 'for', 'forth', 'glorying', 'held', 'himself', 'in', 'is', 'it', 'jesus', 'joy', 'life', 'matter', 'may', 'more', 'not', 'of', 'on', 'paul', 'person', 'presence', 'rejoicing', 'righteousness', 's', 'salvation', 'sphere', 'that', 'the', 'through', 'to', 'whose', 'will', 'within', 'you', 'your']
-- ChatGPT injected words (significant words only) (26):
+- ChatGPT injected words (significant words only) (25):
-	['abound', 'assures', 'bestowed', 'boasting', 'case', 'cause', 'christ', 'christian', 'glorying', 'gospel', 'grace', 'greatly', 'increases', 'jesus', 'joy', 'lord', 'material', 'matter', 'paul', 'possess', 'presence', 'rejoice', 'rejoicing', 'return', 'ultimately', 'worker']
+	['abound', 'abundant', 'apostle', 'boasting', 'centered', 'christ', 'comfort', 'coming', 'edification', 'evolves', 'forth', 'glorying', 'held', 'jesus', 'joy', 'life', 'matter', 'paul', 'person', 'presence', 'rejoicing', 'righteousness', 's', 'salvation', 'sphere']

 ### Logs
-- Attempt 1 BHT: May our boasting and rejoicing in Christ Jesus abound greatly, for it is through His presence among us that we possess the Gospel, which increases and assures our matter of glorying.
-In this case, it is Paul, who is the worker of that which furnishes this material for our rejoicing.
-It is through his presence again among us, akin to the eventual second coming of Christ, that our joy is experienced.
-Our rejoicing is not of ourselves, but a glorification of the Lord, for our boasting is in what the Lord has done and the grace He has bestowed upon us.
+- Attempt 1 BHT: May your matter of rejoicing and boasting in Christ Jesus abound, increasing through the presence of the apostle Paul among you.
+The Gospel that you have received from him will be assured and multiplied in his presence.
+Indeed, it is in Christ Jesus that your joy grows and flourishes, while Paul's presence serves as the immediate cause of your Christian delight.
+By his coming to you again, your joy is not centered on the apostle himself, but on Christ, whose person, righteousness, and salvation are held forth by Paul for your comfort and edification.
-- 🔄 Philippians 1:26 (attempt 1, 101 words, 50.88% quotes quality score: 2.22659078969822, V2 normalized quality score: 65.37, commentator tiers 1-3: 30.64%, 36.51%, 32.85%)
+- 🔄 Philippians 1:26 (attempt 1, 95 words, 49.21% quotes quality score: 2.4863334887751827, V2 normalized quality score: 74.01, commentator tiers 1-3: 29.13%, 32.85%, 38.02%)
 	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Philippians 1:26 bht prompt v0.7 (88 words, 55.17% quotes)
+- ✅ Philippians 1:26 bht prompt v0.8 (74 words, 50.0% quotes)
-- quality score: 2.3266157525455187, V2 normalized quality score: 68.7, commentator tiers 1-3: 28.12%, 36.22%, 35.66%)
+- quality score: 2.5319969435063636, V2 normalized quality score: 75.53, commentator tiers 1-3: 28.94%, 32.47%, 38.59%)